preciofishbone/OmniaDocsG2/user-options/my-sites/index.rst

 Templates for teamwork creation
 **********************************
 How this wizard works and which options and fields will be available depends on the template used.
-Templates, selected in step 2 above, are set up as Teamwork Templates in Omnia Admin.
+Templates, selected in step 2 above, are set up as teamwork templates in Omnia admin.

-See this links for Omnia 6.13: :doc:`Teamwork Templates </admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index>`
+See this links for Omnia 6.13: :doc:`Teamwork templates </admin-settings/business-group-settings/team-collaboration/teamwork-65/templates/index>`

 See this link for Omnia v7: :doc:`Teamwork templates in Omnia v7 </admin-settings/business-group-settings/team-collaboration/teamwork-v7/templates/index>`